Whistle & Flute

 The group enlisted the design talents of Sans-Arc Studio’s Matiya Marovich (Pink Moon Saloon, Gondola Gondola, NOLA, BRKLYN) to create the venue’s alfresco setting with a mix of suspended timber beams and lots of naked concrete.

-On Fridays Whistle & Flute transitions to a small bar, offering charcuterie, cheese and share plates such as fried chicken and kingfish on toast.
-The menu cheekily offers a range of “depressants”, including Deliquente vermentino; Ochota Barrels pinot noir; and bottles of Pirate Life pale ale.
+On Fridays Whistle & Flute transitions to a small bar, offering charcuterie, cheese and share plates.
+The menu cheekily offers a range of “depressants”, including Deliquente and Ochota Barrels wines, and bottles of Pirate Life pale ale.
 “Stimulants” include Five Senses coffee and juices by Besa.

 Whether you’re in the mood for uppers or downers, the front courtyard will likely lift your spirits.
 Ferns and other greenery spill from every surface that’s not a table or chair, and upbeat hip-hop almost drowns out those passing cars.